Brock University Catholic Chaplaincy

 Brock University Catholic Students' Association

-The Brock University Catholic Students' Association (BUCSA) is a Brock Club that provides students with an authentic Catholic community experience.
-BUCSA holds weekly discussion/formation meetings, volunteers throughout the St. Catharines community, provides the music for Sunday Mass on campus through its choir, which meets weekly, holds regular social events, and more.
-To join the Brock University Catholic Students' Association, contact us at email@example.com.
+The Brock Catholic Students' Association (BCSA) is a club that provides students with an authentic Catholic community experience.
+BCSA holds weekly discussion/formation meetings, volunteers throughout the St. Catharines community, provides the music for Sunday Mass on campus through its choir, which meets weekly, holds regular social events, and more.
+To join the Brock Catholic Students' Association, contact us at firstname.lastname@example.org.
 Join our Facebook group or visit our website for more information.

 Solidarity Experiences Abroad